The main goals of this ESL lesson plan are to:

 Vampires

 The student reads a Wikipedia entry about vampires and replaces the words in bold with their closest synonyms.
-The student completes associations related to the word vampire.
-This is followed by an activity in which the student tells everything they know about vampires.
+Then, they complete a mind map with associations related to the word vampire.
+This is followed by an activity in which the student discusses everything they know about vampires.

 Video: How did Dracula become the world’s most famous vampire?

-The student watches a video and learns the story of Dracula’s character and ticks the words they heard.
+The student watches a video and learns the story of Dracula’s character, and ticks the words they hear.
 After that, they watch the video again and look for the context in which the words appeared.

 Video: Vlad The Impaler